beaconsproject/survey_design/README.md

-# Wolverine survey design
+# Survey design

-This repository contains code, data, and an app to facilitate the design of a wolverine survey in the Yukon.
+This repository contains code, data, and an app to facilitate the design of a grid-based camera trap survey for wolverines and other mammals in the Yukon.

 The app can be run from a local machine using the following steps: